Outdoor Fun

 Take a Scenic Cruise on the Scarlet Lady

 Look for dolphins on a scenic cruise during your Port A stay.
 Climb aboard the Scarlet Lady to cruise along the Lydia Ann Channel looking for wild dolphins splashing in the water.
+This is one of the top things to do at Port Aransas with kids.

-On the narrated cruise, see birds fly overhead like the brown pelicans.
+On the narrated cruise, see birds fly overhead like brown pelicans.
 Continue to the Lydia Ann Lighthouse, the second oldest lighthouse in Texas.

 Port Aransas birding center